chrischizinski/chrischizinski.github.com/_posts/2014-04-04-igraph-ggplotll.md

 ========================================================

 I have been working collaborating on a project with [Dustin Martin](https://sites.google.com/site/martinfisheries/) using network theory.
-We have are utlizing the igraph package in R, which produces graphs.
-Including these graphs in presentations and publications has been difficult because they have been difficult to customize.
+We have are utilizing the igraph package in R, which produces graphs of networks.
+Including these graphs in presentations and publications has been difficult because they are difficult to customize (at least with my understanding of them).
 I am sure it is possible to get the figures the way you want them but I feel much more comfortable working with ggplot, plus I have themes created for ggplot that I would like to use with these figures.
-Here is the process I used to come up with to replicate the plots in ggplot.
+Here is the process I used to come up with to replicate the igraph plots in ggplot.

 First, I will bring in the data, which is a matrix of species relative abundances.
 Columns are the species and each row is an observation.
 Here is a snapshot of what the data looks like